 Nucleoplasty: A Useless Invasive Spine Procedure With Far-Reaching Consequences!

 Recovery from spine surgery can take 3 to 4 months.
-In fact, 3 to 4 months is the minimum.
+However, three to four months is the minimum.
 For some patients, it can take six months or more.
 The rate of recovery depends on your overall health, the skill of your surgeon, follow-up care, home care, and your activities of daily living.
 In short, you will need to give it some time.
 However, if your symptoms come back after surgery, you are not alone.
 It is common, occurring in more than 80% of cases.
 Complete recovery to a point where you are free of all symptoms is rare to non-existent.
-Unless, of course, the surgical intervention was performed on relatively minor conditions that would have done well with conservative treatments.
+Unless, of course, the surgical intervention is for relatively minor conditions that would have done well with conservative treatments.